Princess Michael of Kent Apologizes for Wearing ''Racist'' Brooch to Meet Meghan Markle

 This isn't the first time that "Princess Pushy" has been involved in a racist scandal.
 In 2004, the New York Times reported that the royal had exploded at a table of noisy diners and told them to ''go back to the colonies.''
 The dinner-goers were well-connected black New Yorkers, a banker, a music industry executive, a lawyer, a public relations consultant and a television reporter, and the story went public after they took her remark as racist.

-As for Markle, the Suits star spoke to the BBC about the racism she's faced since she went public about her relationship with the royal.
+As for Markle, the Suits star spoke to the BBC at the time of her engagement about the racism she's faced since she went public with her royal relationship.

 "It’s disheartening.
 You know it’s a shame that that is the climate in this world to focus that much on that or that that would be discriminatory in that sense, but I think…at the end of the day I’m really just proud of who I am and where I come from, and we have never put any focus on that.
 We’ve just focused on who we are as a couple."